 Life is too short for you to be grinding 80 hours a week all the time.
 Go for a walk, grab a coffee, get a meal at a restaurant, binge watch a show, take a nap, or literally anything else.
 I encourage students to take at least one weekend day off, or full weekends off if possible (this is much more feasible once you’re done with course requirements).
 To be sure, sometimes being a scientist can be tough and grinding is necessary.
 But with careful planning and a good amount of focus, you can be in full control over your time and your life.

-In addition, your research doesn’t have to be the only “Thing you Do™”.
+“Thing you Do™.”
 Beyond basic life functions (like eating, sleeping, and socializing), you may also have other aspirations and passions.
 For example, I have a second enriching life as a playwright, composer, and lyricist (

 https://deepakwrites.com) that I have managed to juggle fairly successfully with my computing research life.
 I will encourage and support you in pursuing whatever interests you have outside computing academia and am always happy to discuss how to strike a healthy balance.